-It's not hard for us to know what causes most clogs as the process to unclog a pipe is typically to pulls the culprit out of the pipe.
+It’s not hard for us to know what causes most clogs as the process of unclogging a pipe is typically to pull the culprit out of the pipe.
 So we often see, 1st hand what was the cause.

 The most common things we come across as a Philadelphia Property Management Company numbered in order are:

-- Flushed body wipes.
-The packaging of baby wipes, or personal body wipes, often state they are flushable; but plumbers, property owners and property managers disagree.
-In fact the City of Philadelphia has made several attempts to get Philadelphians to stop flushing these products the havoc they cause regarding sewer management.
+- Flushed body wipes: The packaging of baby wipes, or personal body wipes, often states they are flushable; but plumbers, property owners, and property managers disagree.
+In fact, the City of Philadelphia has made several attempts to get Philadelphians to stop flushing these products and the havoc they cause regarding sewer management.

-- Feminine hygiene products.
-These also are a very common cause of clogged pipes our management company comes acrossed.
+- Feminine hygiene products: These also are a very common cause of clogged pipes our management company comes across.

-- Hair in drains.
-Tenants are responsible to clean their own hair from drains.
+- Hair in drains: Tenants are responsible for cleaning their own hair from drains.
 Often we fix slow tub and sink drains.

-While as a property management company we have seen a great many things flushed down toilets and put down drains and garbage disposals; but the above certainly makes up 90% of what we see.
+As a property management company, we have seen a great many things flushed down toilets and put down drains and garbage disposals, but the above certainly makes up 90% of what we see.

 We Don’t Always Bill the Tenants for Clogged Pipes

-Meaning: when we send a 3rd party repair person to execute a repair, if the result of the visit leads us to believe the repair was not the required due to the current tenant's activities; then we would not charge the tenant.
+When we send a 3rd party repair person to execute a repair, if the result of the visit leads us to believe the repair was not required due to the current tenant’s activities; then we would not charge the tenant.